One woman, four men and weeks in Norway's Arctic ice

 Walruses on the rise

-One of our last stops in Svalbard was Kapp Lee in the east, where hundreds of walruses hunt for shellfish (their mouths a powerful vacuum that sucks them straight from their shell) and haul themselves onto the dark sandy beach to socialize and sleep.
+One of our last stops in Svalbard was Kapp Lee in the east, where hundreds of walruses hunt for shellfish (their mouths a powerful vacuum that sucks clams from the ocean floor) and haul themselves onto the dark sandy beach to socialize and sleep.

 Nearly hunted to extinction in Svalbard over the course of centuries, the animals are making a comeback.
 And it was a privilege to find ourselves and our tiny boat among them and the ice hugging the shore.